mfreiholz/mfreiholz.github.io/content/posts/hugo-manage-and-deploy-static-website.md

 ## How To Setup

 I'm not going to show you, how to create the Git repositories.
 You should already know that and have a place to store them.
-I will use the above mentioned URLs.
+I will use the above mentioned URLs for this example.

-### Server side
+### Server Side

 In the first setup, we need to checkout the repository to the configured virtual-host DocumentRoot of your Apache/NGINX server.